- Family and Parenting

 Sometimes parents are abusive toward their children.

 A few family members are separated from each other, and some people are impoverished, financially, emotionally, or morally.

 That is the last thing on their minds is helping to satisfy family needs.

 There are single-parent families, blended families, and dysfunctional families.

 There are families whose members just don't know any better.

 Those who are busy providing some of the needs.

-For example: Economic support, that other needs go unmet like love.
+Economic support, that other needs go unmet like love.

 However, when the family is effective, it can be such a major influence that nothing can compare with the effect on their total existence and future.